MasterAlive/Camera_Mocap/README.md

 Here's how to get started:

-- Download the script.
+- Copy the "Camera_Mocap" script.
-- Add it to your Unity project.
+- add a new script in unity and name it "Camera_Mocap".
- -Attach the "Camera_Mocap" script to your camera in HireKey.
+ -Attach this script to your camera in HireKey.
 - Launch "Unity Remote 5" on your phone.
 - Click play.
 - When Unity is connected to your phone, touch the screen and rotate your phone.